tangqi/tangqi.github.io/src/computing.md

 # Scientific computing and simulations
 My interest in scientific computing centers around multiscale and multiphysics problems.
 In fusion modeling, both temporal and spatial scales span many orders of magnitude, presenting a rich class of multiscale and multiphysics challenges for numerical algorithms.
 As a result, a significant portion of my research has focused on developing scalable physics codes for whole-device modeling in magnetic confinement fusion.
 Additionally, I am interested in computational plasma physics for other applications, such as astrophysics, accelerators, and inertial confinement fusion (ICF).
+Another research interest of mine is developing stable coupling algorithms for multi-physics problems, such as fluid–structure interaction.

 ## Full cold vertical displacement event (VDE) simulation of a major disruption in an ITER-like tokamak reactor